ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 | /schedule | https://cgaucho.herokuapp.com/api/schedule | Sends messages at given time | [Create/Delete/List/Help] |

 The short description and usage hint doesn't impact how the command works, so feel free to skip that step.

+You are now finished deploying our Slack bot!